 Perhaps you’re the travelers that trots across the globe with the latest Macbook Pro stuffed in a fancy leather carrying case while sporting Oakley sunglasses, an Apple Watch and the best, travel-worthy wireless headphones.

-Don’t be ashamed!
-You are the person that has a bit more cash to spend and prefers to invest in the best, high-quality products on the market.
+You are the person who has been blessed with a bit of disposable income and prefers to invest in the best, high-quality products on the market.

-The first high-end travel camera I’d like to recommend is the Panasonic GH5.
+The best travel camera for high-end work I’d like to recommend is the Panasonic GH5.
 If you lean more toward filmmaking, this will probably be the best choice.
 The GH5 shoots 4K at up to 60P, which makes for some unbelievable slow-motion shots.

 Talk to anybody who owns a GH5 and they’ll rave about the versatility of features and overall quality of the camera body itself.
 This camera is one that put Panasonic on the radar of many professional travel videographers.